KRR-Oxford/DeepOnto/docs/bio-ml.md

 - **Ontology Pruning**: In this stage, a sub-ontology is obtained in accordance with a list of preserved class IRIs.
 For Mondo ontologies, class preservation is based on reference mappings, while for UMLS ontologies, it relies on semantic types (see [Ontology Pruning](#ontology-pruning)).
 - **Subsumption Mapping Construction**: Reference subsumption mappings are built from reference equivalence mappings, subject to target class deletion.
 To clarify, if an equivalence mapping is utilised for constructing a subsumption mapping, its corresponding target ontology class will be discarded to enforce direct subsumption matching (see [Subsumption Mapping Construction](#subsumption-mapping-construction)).
 - **Candidate Mapping Generation**: For the purpose of evaluating an Ontology Matching (OM) system using ranking-based metrics, we generate a list of negative candidate mappings for each reference mapping by employing various heuristics (see [Candidate Mapping Generation](#candidate-mapping-generation)).
-- **Locality Module Enrichment** (NEW :star2:): Newly introduced in the OAEI 2023 version, the pruned ontologies are enriched with classes that serve as context (annotated as **not used in alignment**) for existing classes, leveraging the locality module technique (access the [code](https://github.com/ernestojimenezruiz/logmap-matcher/blob/master/src/test/java/uk/ac/ox/krr/logmap2/test/oaei/CreateModulesForBioMLTrack.java)).
+- **Locality Module Enrichment** (Since OAEI 2023 :star2:): Introduced in the OAEI 2023 version, the pruned ontologies are enriched with classes that serve as context (annotated as **not used in alignment**) for existing classes, leveraging the locality module technique (access the [code](https://github.com/ernestojimenezruiz/logmap-matcher/blob/master/src/test/java/uk/ac/ox/krr/logmap2/test/oaei/CreateModulesForBioMLTrack.java)).
 OM systems can use these supplemental classes as auxiliary information while excluding them from the alignment process.
 These additional classes will also be omitted from the final evaluation.
-- **Bio-LLM: A Special Sub-Track for Large Language Models** (NEW :star2:): Another addition to the OAEI 2023 version, we introduced a unique sub-track for Large Language Model (LLM)-based OM systems.
+- **Bio-LLM: A Special Sub-Track for Large Language Models** (Since OAEI 2023 :star2:): Another addition to the OAEI 2023 version, we introduced a unique sub-track for Large Language Model (LLM)-based OM systems.
 This is achieved by extracting small but challenging subsets from the NCIT-DOID and SNOMED-FMA (Body) datasets (see [OAEI Bio-LLM 2023](#oaei-bio-llm-2023)).

 ## Important Links

 - **Dataset Download** (License: CC BY 4.0 International):
     - **OAEI 2022**: <https://doi.org/10.5281/zenodo.6946466> (see [OAEI Bio-ML 2022](#oaei-bio-ml-2022) for detailed description).
     - **OAEI 2023**: <https://doi.org/10.5281/zenodo.8193375> (see [OAEI Bio-ML 2023](#oaei-bio-ml-2023) for detailed description).
+    - **OAEI 2024**: <https://zenodo.org/records/13119437> (see [OAEI Bio-ML 2024](#oaei-bio-ml-2024) for detailed description).

 - **Complete Documentation**: *<https://krr-oxford.github.io/DeepOnto/bio-ml/>* (this page).
 - **Reference Paper**: *<https://arxiv.org/abs/2205.03447>* (revised arXiv version).